akingscote/akingscote.github.io/_posts/2026-02-01-wheres-the-moat.md

 Everyone agrees that LLMs won't get us to AGI, but they may enable us to build the tools which *will* get us there (e.g. [DeepSeek is now writing kernels to improve DeepSeek performance](https://github.com/ggml-org/llama.cpp/pull/11453)).
 Just the other day Anthropic successfully [built a C compiler in rust with Claude](https://www.anthropic.com/engineering/building-c-compiler).
 Although not perfect, that's the capability today.
 What on earth is it going to be able to do in five years time?

-> ...and thats assuming that the billions of dollars being invested in non-LLM AI technologies don't' yield significan't breakthroughs.
+> ...and thats assuming that the billions of dollars being invested in non-LLM AI technologies don't yield significant breakthroughs.
 {: .prompt-info }

 [Nicolas Carlini](https://en.wikipedia.org/wiki/Nicholas_Carlini) has some great metaphors on his [thoughts on the future of AI (March 2025)](https://nicholas.carlini.com/writing/2025/thoughts-on-future-ai.html), and how LLMs have their limits.